FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 David Noble felt that someone would be able to recognise the unusual tree.
 It looked like a pine - in fact it is now known as the Wollemi Pine - but it was identified as belonging to the family Araucariaceae.
 These ancient conifers have existed for over 200 million years, with the oldest fossilised Wollemi style specimen estimated to be approximately 90 million years old.

-Answer: Wollemia Nobilis
+Answer: Wollemia nobilis

 Answer: All of these

 The Wollemi Pines in the original stand consisted of mature trees as well as seedlings, suggesting they were surviving and flourishing in this moist rainforest gorge.
-Later two other groves of Wollemia Nobilis were discovered in the area.
+Later, two other groves of Wollemia nobilis were discovered in the area.
 Strict measures were put in place to ensure the trees remained as undisturbed as possible.

-A decision to limit access to the trees and their environment meant that ensuring the survival of the Wollemi would involve a careful propagation program.
-The Royal Botanic Gardens Sydney received the exclusive license to establish a propagation program - and ultimately - a marketing strategy to ensure the survival of the "dinosaur tree".
+A decision to limit access to the trees and their environment meant that ensuring the survival of the Wollemi would need a careful propagation program.
+The Royal Botanic Gardens in Sydney received the exclusive license to establish a propagation program - and ultimately - a marketing strategy to ensure the survival of the "dinosaur tree".

 Answer: A fungus